janosh/tikz/readme.md

 - [`pngquant`](https://github.com/kornelski/pngquant) (`brew install pngquant`)
 - [`zopflipng`](https://github.com/google/zopfli) (`brew install zopfli`)

 To run `pdf-compressor` directly or to use it as part of the [`render-tikz.sh`](scripts/render-tikz.sh) pipeline, you need a free public API key from <https://developer.ilovepdf.com>.
-Add it to `pdf-compressor`:
+Pass it to `pdf-compressor` with:

 ```sh
 pdf-compressor --set-api-key project_public_7c854a9db0...